Knee Pain on the Inside of Your Joint? Causes & Solutions

 Rest and activity modifications are commonly recommended for SPS.
 Temporarily avoiding lunging, squatting and high impact activity is also recommended.
 A tailored exercise regime prescribed by a physical therapist can help return the knee joint to normal function.
 In cases where exercise, rest and other conservative treatments have failed, surgery may be considered.5

 Medial Collateral Ligament (MCL) Sprain/Strain

-The Medial Collateral Ligament is an integral part of your knee joint – attaching the inside edge of the thigh bone to that of the shin bone.
-During inward stress on the knee joint, the MCL helps resist strain and keep the joint intact.
-Unfortunately, sometimes the strain surpasses the strength of ligament causing it to partially tear or in more serious cases completely rupture.
+The MCL is an integral part of your knee joint – attaching the inside edge of the thigh bone to that of the shin bone.
+As inward stress is applied to the knee joint, the MCL helps resist strain and keep the joint stable.
+Sometimes the strain surpasses the strength of ligament causing it to partially tear or in more serious cases completely rupture.
 This injury is common in sports that involve tackling, and high impact athletic feats.
-In professional soccer 70% of MCL injuries are due to contact with another player.7 Given the strength of the MCL, injuring it comes with immediate symptoms such as pain, swelling, inability to bear weight and instability.
+In professional soccer, 70% of MCL injuries are due to contact with another player.7 Given the strength of the MCL, injuring it comes with immediate symptoms such as pain, swelling, inability to bear weight and instability.